Istanbul Sign - Driving in Turkey

 • Car Rental paperwork

-• Insurance – Definitely recommend buying insurance
+• Insurance – I recommend buying insurance as your home country’s insurance likely won’t cover international incidents.

 • Use a reputable company – think Enterprise, Sixt, etc.